What is the Difference Between APR and APY In Crypto?

 There is no real ‘better’ when comparing APR and APY.
 Each method of calculating interest is suited to a specific consumer.
 APR is better for borrowers.
 When borrowing digital currencies like Bitcoin, some platforms will charge upfront fees on top of an interest rate.
 The quoted APR typically accounts for these fees and gives debtors a more accurate picture of what they will owe.

 On the other hand, an APY calculation is better for lenders that want to earn compound interest.
-Investors that wish to engage in earning protocols like Nexo, Crypto.com, or Binance Earn will prefer an APY.
+Investors who wish to engage in earning protocols like Nexo, Crypto.com, or Binance Earn will prefer an APY.
 This term includes compound interest and can be used to precisely predict potential profit.

 How Does Compound Interest In Crypto Work?